Marcokorcak/CSC-Task5/README.md

 The useReducer hook should be used to update the state whenever the buttons are clicked along with the updating of the “Number to Increment/Decrement by” value.

-## Notes
-When the page is loaded the movies are not sorted and when the button is clicked, the sort (asc/desc) that is shown on the button is the current sort being displayed on the screen

 ## Screenshots